 GREEK VERBS: No imperatives spoken by Jesus as commands.

-S. What does it say?
+What does this quote say?

-O. What does it say that I need to obey?
+What does it say that I should obey?

-W. Who needs to hear this?
-Generally?
-Specifically?
+Who needs to hear this?